boardgameio/boardgame.io/README.md

-The goal of this framework is to allow a game author to essentially translate the rules of a game to a series of simple functions, and the framework does the rest.
+The goal of this framework is to allow a game author to essentially translate the rules of a game to a series of simple functions that describe how the game state changes when a particular move is made, and the framework takes care of the rest.
 You will not need to write any networking or backend code.

 ## Features